Minimal cones and self-expanding solutions for mean curvature flows: Asymptotic analysis for self-expanders

 \subsection{Asymptotic decay estimates for self-expanders}

-Recall the definition for the mean convex cone in section 1 of this paper. \begin{lemma} Let $C$ be an $n$-dimensional embedded mean convex cone pointing into $\Om$ in $\R^{n+1}$ with $\p\Om=C$.
+Now let us study the asymptotic decay estimates for self-expanders which converge to the mean convex cones by the Jacobi field operator on self-expanders at infinity.
+Recall the definition for the mean convex cone in section 1 of this paper. \begin{lemma} Let $C$ be an $n$-dimensional $C^{3,\a}$-regular mean convex cone pointing into $\Om$ in $\R^{n+1}$ with $\p\Om=C$.
 If outside a compact set, $M$ is a smooth self-expander in $\Om$, which is a graph over $C$ with the positive graphic function $f$.
 Then there are constants $\ep_2>0$ and $R_5>0$ such that on $C\setminus B_{R_5}$ we have

 \end{lemma} \begin{proof} Combining \eqref{L0rnrn2} \eqref{LCDeSiLsf} and \eqref{DeSivaiphik}, we obtain

 There is a constant $R_5>R_4$ depending only on the cone $C$, such that on $C\setminus B_{R_5}$, we have